 The estimated cost of knee replacement surgery In India usually starts $4000 however, it may go up to as much as $8000. it depends on the hospital charges and the fee charged by the orthopedic surgeon.
-This price usually does not cover the post-operational physiotherapy program.
-Additional costs also involve the diagnostics before the surgery and pre-operational consultations.

 Knee replacement surgery is a treatment for pain and disability in the knee.
 The most common condition that results in the need for knee replacement surgery is osteoarthritis.